 Should I use DeepSeek or Qianfan for markdown OCR?

-Qianfan wins 5 of 7 archetypes and has lower aggregate CER (12.80% vs 39.34%).
+Qianfan wins 5 of 7 page types and has lower aggregate CER (12.80% vs 39.34%).
 Unless you specifically need grounded output or bounding box coordinates, Qianfan is the better markdown-oriented default.